Kiwanis Club History

-In 1922, the club began working with the University of Michigan Hospital to provide recreation and education for children staying there.
-In 1934, the work was adopted as a Michigan District project and named for Forney W. Clement, a former Kiwanis District Secretary and member of our club.
-The project was extended to the Mary Free Bed Hospital in Grand Rapids in 1961, to Northern Michigan Hospitals, Inc. in Petoskey in 1977, and to Children’s Hospital of Michigan in Detroit in the 1980s.
-Our club members contribute monthly to the Mott Pot, whose contents are donated to the children’s education program at the U-M’s C.S.
+Kiwanis supports this program in four Children’s Hospitals across Michigan.
+In 1922, our Ann Arbor club began working with the University of Michigan (U of M) Hospital to provide recreation and education for children staying there for long periods of time.
+In 1934, the work was adopted as a Kiwanis Michigan District project and named for Forney W. Clement, a former Kiwanis District Secretary and member of our Ann Arbor club.
+This project, called the Child and Family Life Services Program, was extended to the Mary Free Bed Hospital in Grand Rapids in 1961, to Northern Michigan Hospitals, Inc. in Petoskey in 1977, and to Children’s Hospital of Michigan in Detroit in the 1980s.
+Our club members make an annual gift to the Kiwanis Michigan District to support the Child and Family Life Services Programs at these four hospitals, and also contribute monthly to the “Mott Pott” to provide additional support to the Clement Child and Family Life Services Program at the U of M C.S.
 Mott Children’s Hospital.

 Club members and volunteers have a long history of support of delivering meals for Meals on Wheels program.
 Meal deliveries are made Monday through Friday each week.
 Annually over 4,000 meals are delivered.

 The Kiwanis Club of Ann Arbor Voucher Program is a program whereby social workers can bring clients to the Kiwanis Activities Center to shop for needed items at the Kiwanis Thrift Sale at no cost.
 This program started in 2000.
 In addition, our Kiwanis Thrift sale makes periodic gifts each year of merchandize directly to service agencies to support families.